Administrative Regulation on Uniform Complaint Procedure

 Corrective Actions

-When a complaint is substantiated, the Compliance Officer shall adopt any appropriate corrective action permitted by law.
+When a complaint is found to have merit, the Compliance Officer shall adopt any appropriate corrective action permitted by law.
 Appropriate corrective actions that focus on the larger school or District environment may include, but are not limited to, actions to reinforce District policies, training for faculty, staff, and students, updates to school policies, or school climate surveys.

-For complaints involving retaliation, unlawful discrimination, or bullying, appropriate corrective actions that focus on the victim may include, but are not limited to, the following:
+For complaints involving retaliation, unlawful discrimination, intimidation, harassment, or bullying, appropriate corrective actions that may be offered to the victim but not communicated to the respondent may include, but are not limited to, the following:

 1. Counseling;